The 'with' Statement in Python

 The

-argument contains the exception instance.
+exc_valueargument contains the exception instance.
 This may contain important information about the exception for handling, such as the error message. - The

-contains the traceback object.
+tracebackcontains the traceback object.

-The return value of the __exit__
+The return value of the __exit__ method tells the interpreter whether an

 exception was handled successfully.
 If an exception was raised during the context and

-or anything but True
+__exit__ returns None or anything but True,

-the exception will be propagated forward after __exit__
+the exception will be propagated forward after __exit__ completes.

-are all set to None
+and traceback are all set to None by the interpreter.

-Here's a very simple example which wraps the open
+Here's a very simple example which wraps the open function to show how

-are called by the interpreter:
+__enter__ and __exit__ are called by the interpreter:

 1